 Devers is a small city, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Devers, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.74% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Devers is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Devers doesn't have a public transportation system that people use for their commute.

 The population of Devers has a very low overall level of education: only 9.38% of people over 25 hold a 4-year college degree or higher.